Dark matter in Hidden Valley models with stable and unstable light dark mesons: Constraints for benchmark models

 where $\lambda^S_{D^c_{ij}}$ is a coefficient, $X^S_{D^c}$ the mediator and $D^c_i$ the right-handed down-type quarks.
 This mediator is a special case of the operators of Category I of Ref.~\cite{Beauchesne:2017yhh}, from which we borrowed and expanded the notation.
 It has the same SM gauge numbers as $D^c_i$ and is an anti-fundamental of $\mathcal{G}$.
 We assume a single $\lambda^S_{D^c_{ij}}$ to be non-zero to avoid flavor issues and refer to Ref.~\cite{Renner:2018fhh} for a more complete discussion on flavor constraints.
 The dark quark that couples with $X^S_{D^c}$ is labelled as $n_1$ and the others as $n_2$ and $n_3$.
 This choice of $\lambda^S_{D^c_{ij}}$ also insures the stability of all $\pi^s_i$'s, while making the $\pi^u_i$'s unstable.
 From a model building point of view, having $X^S_{D^c}$ communicate with a single $n_i$ is a point of enhanced symmetry, as this maintains an $SU(2)$ subgroup intact, and is therefore technically natural.
 In a more complete model like Twin Higgs, couplings with the two other $n_i$'s could be forbidden because of mirror weak hypercharge for example.
 It is technically natural to have the non-zero $\lambda^S_{D^c_{ij}}$ have any value, as it breaks a $U(1)$ symmetry under which only $X^S_{D^c}$ is charged, in addition to an $SU(3)$ that might be unbroken by the masses of the dark quarks.

-Constraints are presented as a function of $\lambda^S_{D^c_i}$ and the mass of the lightest stable dark pion $m_{\pi^s_3}$ for coupling with down (Fig. \ref{fig:down}), strange (Fig. \ref{fig:strange}) or bottom quarks (Fig. \ref{fig:bottom}).
-The dark quarks $n_2$ and $n_3$ are taken as degenerate in mass, which is technically natural, and the mass of $n_1$ is left as a free parameter.
-The latter mass is not expected to be equal to the two others in general, as $n_1$ is subject to different radiative corrections.
-It is however sensible to have all $n_i$'s relatively close in mass if $\lambda^S_{D^c_{ij}}$ is small.
-For each benchmark model we assume two different ratios of the dark quark masses: 1.01:1:1 or 1.1:1:1.
-The parameter $B_0$ of Eq. \ref{eq:Chi} is taken equal to the mass of $n_2$ and $n_3$.
+Constraints are presented as a function of $\lambda^S_{D^c_i}$ and the mass of the lightest stable dark pion $m_{\pi^s_3}$ for coupling with down (Fig. \ref{fig:down}), strange (Fig.~\ref{fig:strange}) or bottom quarks (Fig. \ref{fig:bottom}).
+For each benchmark model we assume two different ratios of the dark quark masses: 1.01:1.005:1 or 1.1:1.05:1.
+Such ratios are not technically unnatural.
+The parameter $B_0$ of Eq.~\ref{eq:Chi} is taken equal to the mass of $n_3$.
 In all cases, the mediator mass is set to 1 TeV, which is still allowed by LHC constraints \cite{Beauchesne:2017yhh}.
 Since the mediator is integrated out, it is a trivial task to rescale most results for mediators of other masses.
 The pion decay constant $f$ is adjusted at each point to reproduce the correct dark matter relic density.

 Direct detection provides an upper limit on $\lambda^S_{D^c_i}$ for obvious reasons.
 As $\lambda^S_{D^c_i}$ decreases, codecaying dark matter eventually becomes the dominant mechanism, which leads to more dark matter for a fixed $f$.
 The pion decay constant must then be reduced to maintain the dark pions in equilibrium with each other for a longer time and thus reproduce the correct dark matter density.
 Eventually, this comes into conflict with indirect detection limits, which puts a lower bound on $\lambda^S_{D^c_i}$.
 Do note that there would also be a lower bound on the mass of the dark pion coming from its decay to SM fermions becoming forbidden.
 A proper treatment of this would however require considering hadronic degrees of freedom in some cases, which is beyond the scope of this article.